Lattice options and reports

 LatticeReport

 A buffer the lattice writes into during a query.
-It carries:
+Construct one with LatticeReport::new() and pass &mut report to the operation.
+It exposes these public fields:

 use suffete::lattice::{LatticeOptions, LatticeReport, CoercionCauses};